TonyJonathan/TonyJonathan/README.md

-- 👋 Hello there, I’m @TonyJonathan
+# 👋 Hello there, I’m TonyJonathan
 - 🌱 I’m currently learning about front end and back end.
 - 📫 You can contact me on Linkedin.
 <!---